Extensive Home Recording Studio Equipment List

 Patchbays

-Patchbays are simply used to route signals from one device to another device.
-For example you might be sending the vocal tracks from your mixer to a reverb unit and back again, but you decide you want to use a different reverb unit sitting in your rack.
+Patchbays route signals from one device to another device.
+For example, you might be sending the vocal tracks from your mixer to a reverb unit and back again.
+But, you decide you want to use a different reverb unit sitting in your rack.
 You could unplug one and plug the other in, but that becomes tiresome and messy once you have a lot of outboard gear.
-Instead you can have a patchbay which is already plugged into both reverb units and simply take a plug out of one socket on the patchbay and plug it into another one to reroute the signal to your preferred device.

-If you only have a small amount of outboard gear then you won't need one, but as your equipment starts to build up you'll find you save a lot of time and hassle by using a patchbay.
+If you only have a small amount of outboard gear then you won’t need one. but as your equipment starts to build up you’ll find you save a lot of time and hassle by using a patchbay.

 Phantom Power